rohanmulik/WNS-ANALYTICS-HACKATHON/README.md

 Problem Statement:-

-With the given data, predicting if the employee would get promoted or not.
+With the given data, predict if the employee would get promoted or not.